akora/akora-dev-blog-astro-citrus/src/content/post/multi-tier-home-lab-introduction.md

 The most basic tier.
 At this level I want to make sure that each server is set up using the same defaults:

-- the Operating System should be the same, or as close to the same distro and version as possible (in my case it's [Ubuntu 24.04.2 Server 64 bit](https://ubuntu.com/download/server), to start with)
+- the Operating System should be the same, or as close to the same distro and version as possible
 - all servers and services must use UTC as the time zone
 - all servers must be set to the locale: "en_US.UTF-8"
 - all servers must have a user (that is not root) as the admin user, this user must be used to install docker and all related services on top of docker